SillyTavern/SillyTavern-Timelines/README.md

 ### Usage

-Extensions > Timeline > View Timeline
+Extensions > Timelines > View Timeline

 - Nodes with swipes will appear with a halo around them
 - Bookmarks appear with a colored ring around them